 - 6 Tablespoons (86g) unsalted butter, cold and cubed

-- optional: fresh fruit, maple syrup, and/or confectioners’ sugar for topping
+- optional: maple syrup and/or confectioners’ sugar for topping

 - Whisk the eggs, milk, cinnamon, brown sugar, and remaining vanilla together until no brown sugar lumps remain.
-Pour over the bread.
-Cover the pan tightly with plastic wrap and stick in the refrigerator for 3 hours – overnight.
+Pour evenly over the bread.
+Cover the pan tightly with plastic wrap and refrigerate for at least 3-4 hours and up to 24 hours.
 Overnight is best.

 - Preheat oven to 350°F (177°C).
 Remove pan from the refrigerator.

-- Make Ahead & Freezing Instructions: You can prepare the topping 1-2 days in advance, cover tightly, and store in the refrigerator.
-Sprinkle over the soaked bread before baking.
-For freezing, prepare the recipe through step 4 (without preheating the oven) and freeze for up to 2 months.
-Thaw overnight in the refrigerator, then bake as directed.
-You can freeze the prepared casserole with the streusel topping or add it on right before baking– fresh streusel always gives the dish a little more texture.
+- Make Ahead & Freezing Instructions: You can prep the dish through step 3 up to 24 hours in advance.
+(See step 3.)
+You can also prepare the crumb topping 1-2 days in advance, cover tightly, and store in the refrigerator.
+Sprinkle over the soaked bread immediately before baking.
+To freeze, prepare the recipe through step 3 and freeze for up to 2 months.
+Thaw overnight in the refrigerator, and then continue with step 4.
+You can freeze the prepared casserole with the crumb topping or add it on right before baking, but keep in mind that fresh crumb topping always gives the dish a little more texture.
+You can also freeze the leftover baked and cooled casserole for up to 3 months.
+Thaw in the refrigerator, and then reheat to your liking in the microwave or cover and bake in a 300°F (149°C) until warm throughout, at least 20 minutes.

 - Bread: Day-old, crusty bread is perfect for french toast casseroles.
-I prefer challah bread.
-Slice it up and let it sit out all day.
-You’ll wind up with about 12 cups of cubed bread.
-A little more or less is OK.
+Slice and cut it into 1-inch cubes and let it sit out uncovered all day.
+You’ll have about 12 cups of cubed bread– a little more or less is fine.

 - Half Recipe: This recipe can easily be halved in an 8 or 9-inch baking pan.
 The bake time will be slightly shorter, around 30-35 minutes.

-Keywords: overnight french toast casserole, french toast casserole
+Keywords: overnight french toast casserole, cream cheese french toast casserole